ethagnawl/rmuxinator/README.md

 features as I can find time.
 Right now, it's capable of:
 - parsing a TOML project config file
 - starting a named tmux session
+- setting a default layout for project windows
 - setting the default cwd
 - creating windows
 - setting cwd for windows